goschtl/zope/zope2book/trunk/source/RelationalDatabases.rst

   http://example.org/Departments/Support/requisitionSomethingForm

-... and requisition some punching bags for the Support department.
+and requisition some punching bags for the Support department.
 Alternatively, you could go to::

   http://example.org/Departments/Sales/requisitionSomethingForm

-..and requisition some tacky rubber key-chains with your logo on them for the Sales department.
+and requisition some tacky rubber key-chains with your logo on them for the Sales department.
 Using Zope's security system as described in the chapter entitled `Users and
 Security <Security.html>`_, you can now restrict access to these forms